Music City Grand Prix: Circuit design

-Pundits and drivers, including former Formula One drivers Romain Grosjean and Marcus Ericsson, have compared the Nashville Street Circuit to the Baku City Circuit that hosts the Azerbaijan Grand Prix.
-The Nashville Street Circuit's downtown section and long straightaways on the Korean War Veterans Memorial Bridge have been compared to the castle section and long straights at Baku.
+Pundits and drivers, including former Formula One drivers Romain Grosjean and Marcus Ericsson, compared the Nashville Street Circuit to the Baku City Circuit that hosts the Azerbaijan Grand Prix.
+The Nashville Street Circuit's downtown section and long straightaways on the Korean War Veterans Memorial Bridge were compared to the castle section and long straights at Baku.

+For the 2024 iteration of the race, the course would have been revised.
+The new course would have maintained the same distance and bridge straights, but only featured seven turns.
+The new circuit would have gone into the heart of downtown Nashville and passed many of the famous honky tonk bars of the city.